 My third-favorite quote (from Wally Lamb): "If the book is true, it will find the audience that is meant to read it."

 - Personality-wise, I'm an oddball: an INTJ, by far the rarest of the 16 Myers-Briggs personality categories.
 What that means for you is that I'm good at brainstorming and thinking up big ideas, as well as tackling tedious, detail-oriented tasks.
 I believe in speaking frankly and definitely am NOT a drama queen.

-- I am a member of St. Silouan Antiochian Orthodox Church in College Station.
+- I was made a member of St. Silouan Antiochian Orthodox Church in College Station in 2018.
 A lapsed Presbyterian, I discovered Orthodoxy through Fr.
 Stephen Freeman's blog, Glory to God for All Things.

 - When we're not working, we're doting on our four rescued kitties or traveling, preferably on Michael's motorcycle in the Hill Country or Big Bend region of Texas, or the mountains of Arkansas.